 4. Toasted Almonds or Pine Nuts: Toasted nuts provide a delightful crunch and nutty flavor.
 Sprinkle them over the rice just before serving for added texture and depth.

-5. Sweet Paprika: Sweet paprika can be sprinkled on top of the rice to impart a subtle smokiness and gentle spiciness.
+5. Sweet Paprika: Sweet paprika can be sprinkled on the rice to impart a subtle smokiness and gentle spiciness.
 It’s a quintessential Spanish spice that enhances the dish’s complexity.

-6. Caramelized Onions: Adding caramelized onions to the sofrito base can bring a sweet, savory depth to the dish.
+6. Caramelized Onions: Adding caramelized onions to the sofrito base can bring a sweet, savory depth.
 Slow-cooking onions until they turn golden and sweet contributes layers of flavor.

 7. Sautéed Garlic: For an extra kick of garlic flavor, sauté minced garlic in olive oil until fragrant before adding it to the sofrito.